 Any documents you bring to prove your identity must show the same name and date of birth.
-If not, you must present supporting documents-such as a marriage certificate, divorce decree, or court-ordered name change-to confirm a name change, inconsistent information, or incomplete names and/or dates of birth.
+If they do not, you must present additional supporting documents - such as a marriage certificate, divorce decree, or court-ordered name change - to demonstrate the reason for the differences in names and/or dates of birth.